joycesim/FrozenMelt/seismic_post_processing/README.md

 After cloning or downloading this repository, install additional Python packages:

 * Install the Python requirements
-* (Optional) Unpack the data
 * Install (or verify) VBRc

 #### Install Python requirements

 To install the python requirements,

-First make sure pip is up to date
+First make sure pip is up to date with

 ```shell
 pip install --upgrade pip